Pendulum (drum and bass band): 2015–2019: Hold Your Colour anniversary and reunion

 On 20 July 2015, the 10-year anniversary of the release of Hold Your Colour, Rob Swire took to the Pendulum Twitter page to celebrate, thanking the fans for their support and changing the profile picture to that of a birthday cake underneath the Pendulum logo in its original font.
 On 26 July 2015, Rob also uploaded two videos to his personal Twitter page of old Pendulum studio files playing on his computer.

 On 22 August 2015, Rob Swire and Gareth McGrillen joined El Hornet and Ben Verse onstage at V Festival in Hylands Park, Essex for the Pendulum DJ set.
 This marks the first time either of the members have performed under the Pendulum name in four years.
 Rob later tweeted after the performance that the experience was "fun, and also weird."

 On 16 December 2015, it was announced that Pendulum would reunite as a live band at the 2016 Ultra Music Festival in Miami, Florida.
 The band closed the music festival as the latter half of a joined performance with Knife Party.
 This was the first live performance of the band without MC Ben Verse.
-The band performed new live versions of songs such as Knife Party's "Begin Again" as well as deadmau5's Ghosts 'n' Stuff, with deadmau5 himself performing live alongside the band.
+The band performed new live versions of songs such as Knife Party's "Begin Again" as well as deadmau5's Moar Ghosts 'n' Stuff, with deadmau5 himself performing live alongside the band.

 On 16 December 2016, Pendulum was confirmed to be performing as a live act at Nova Rock festival 2017.
 The band also posted an image to their Facebook page teasing a possible return in 2017.

 Pendulum also performed in their hometown Perth to ring in the new year at the 10 year anniversary of the Origin NYE festival.

 On 9 January 2017, it was unveiled via their YouTube channel that Pendulum would be officially returning.
 On 13 January, Pendulum officially announced on their website that a possible London tour/album release may be happening in Summer 2017.
 In March 2017, the band further announced performances at Ultra Singapore, Nova Rock festival in Austria and VOLT Festival in Hungary, as well as Ultra Korea in June 2017.
 The band also performed a headline set at Nass Festival 2017.
 In August 2017, the band also performed at South West Four Festival in Clapham Common, London.